You are here

 Business Engagement Center: ORSP often works closely with the Business Engagement Center (BEC) to facilitate Industry funding, with the BEC managing the relationships with industry representatives.

-TechTransfer: The Office of Technology Transfer (Tech Transfer) manages matters relating to existing U-M intellectual property and technology.
+TechTransfer: U-M Tech Transfer manages matters relating to existing U-M intellectual property and technology.

 ORSP: Common origins of ORSP project involvement include: